 Sarah Dougherty, PhD

 Sarah is a published historian with a background in Canadian history and a particular interest in local history.
-She has worked on projects involving exhibition creation, and the history of arts and culture in Canada.
-Sarah has extensive experience in archival research and historical writing.
+She has extensive archival research experience, which she applies to a wide range of projects.
+A talented writer, Sarah has contributed to written deliverables including research reports and interpretive products.

 Christine Englot, MA